dmd-program/dmd-100/topics/narrative_structure.md

 #### Creating your own structural model

-It is quite possible that no good pattern exists for the kind of story you want to create.
-Part of the creative process for writing a narrative is producing the framework that can best support your story.
+Quite often, no perfect model exists for the kind of story that needs to be told.
+Part of the creative process for writing a narrative is producing the model that can best support the story.

 ## Bookshelf